Stocks rise for 2nd running day on buying - Business - observerbd.com

 |

-Stocks rose for second consecutive day as the investors continued buying prospective shares pulling up indices further on both the bourses -- Dhaka Stock Exchange (DSE) and the Chittagong Stock Exchange (CSE).
+Stocks rose for the second day on Thursday as investors continued to buy prospective shares pulling up indices on both the bourses - Dhaka Stock Exchage (DSE) and Chittagong Stock Exchange (CSE).

-7 crore 86 lakh 72 thousand 933 shares and mutual funds of 333 institutions were traded on Sunday.
-Which stands at Tk 427.49 crore and Tk 413.48 crore was traded on Thursday.
+At the end of the trading DSEX, the main index of the DSE rose by 6 points to 6,299.
+DSE Shariah also rose by 1 point to 1,372 compared to the previous day and the DSE-30 index, which consists of 30 well-chosen companies, increased by 1 point to 2,141.

+However, the 87 companies' share and unit price increased.
+On the contrary, the price of 67 has decreased.

-The top 10 companies by turnover are:- Fu-Wang Food, Rupali Life Insurance, BSC, Sonali Paper, Sea Pearl Beach, Miracle Industries, Eastern Housing, LafargeHolcim, ADN Telecom and JMI Hospital.
+The top 10 companies by volume are:- Fu-Wang Food, Eastern Housing, Rupali Life Insurance, Sonali Paper, Emerald Oil, Sea Pearl Beach, RD Food, Khan Brothers PP, Gemini Sea Food, Intraco Refueling.

-At the CSE, the main index rose by 47 points to 18,617.
-Shares and units of 163 companies were traded on CSE.
-Among them, the price of 65 has increased, the price of 24 has decreased and the price of 74 has remained unchanged.

-At the end of the day, shares and units worth Tk 4.49 crore were traded in CSE.
-Tk 6.49 crore shares and units were traded on the previous day.
+Top 10 companies with price increase are:- Daffodil Computer, Fu-Wang Food, Apex Tannery, Eastern Housing, Generation Next, Gemini Sea Food, Intake Ltd., Eastern Insurance, Nettle Insurance and RD Food.

+Top 10 decliners are: Reliance Insurance, Olympic Accessories, Jute Spinners, Central Pharma, Legacy Footwear, Union Capital, Midas Finance, Aramit Cement, Prime Islami Life Insurance and Libra Infusion.